How to Plan the Best 3 Days in Valletta, Malta

 Although The Black Egg is located in Ta’ Xbiex, it’s less than a 10 minute drive from Valletta (which you can see across the water).
 This modern brunch spot has a unique menu of traditional brunch dishes with a twist.
 In all honesty you can’t visit this restaurant without trying their signature dish – The Black Egg.

 The sourdough toast is topped with avocado, pomegranate, and bacon or salmon if you desire.
-But the main component is the black poached egg on top!
+But the main component is the black poached egg on top.
 They wouldn’t give me their secret recipe but it was a very cool dining experience and the black colouring didn’t take away from the taste of the egg.

 You can also try their Duck & Waffle with a side of truffle fries if you’re not feeling the black egg dish.
 We had just driven down from Gozo when we visited The Black Egg so we made sure to treat ourselves to the Triple Chocolate Cookie Dough for dessert.
 If you like modern eateries then you’ll want to take the short trip from Valletta to eat here.